Note: For information on submitting new merchant details and enabling the multi-merchant feature, please see this article.

 Currently, all non-service revenue (e.g., retail product sales, gift cards, memberships, sessions) will be deposited into the salon bank account.

 NON-CREDIT CARD TENDER

 Cash, gift cards, coupons, packages, and other forms of tender will need to be allocated to specific sub-orders.
 The salon is responsible for reimbursing any applicable alternative forms of tender.

 Salon management will not have access to debit or withhold revenue from unowned merchant accounts.
 Former merchants are entitled to request relevant transaction and their client data from Boulevard Support at any time.

 Merchant accounts are not a guaranteed thing.

-The application process requires underwriting and individuals with unfavorable personal credit history or active tax liens may be turned down.
-Additionally, merchant accounts may be suspended or terminated if there are excessive chargebacks, fraud conviction, or bankruptcy.
+The application process requires underwriting and individuals with an unfavorable personal credit history or active tax liens may be turned down.
+Additionally, merchant accounts may be suspended or terminated if there are excessive chargebacks, fraud convictions, or bankruptcy.